 The announced title of his presentation was

 Cole silently calculated by hand the 67th power of 2, subtracted 1,

-Cole did not utter a word and simply went back to his seat,
+Not uttering a single word, Cole went back to his seat,

 under the first and only standing ovation ever recorded at an AMS meeting.

-He had worked every sunday for 3 years to find this factorization.
+He had worked every Sunday for 3 years to find that factorization.

 Professor Cole served as AMS secretary for 25 years.
 Two